Ledum Palustre – also known as Marsh Tea or Wild Rosemary is a shrub that thrives in cold damp growing conditions.

 Puncture wounds, bites and stings.
 In any form or shape.
 Where there is little bleeding but swelling and inflammation.
 There may be much pain on touch, and the site of injury becomes cold, pale, blue or black or purple mottled and numb/paralyzed.
 We may see ascending pain and relief from cold application.
 We can think of stepping on a nail, injection sites or splinter under the nail, but also the skin being punctured by the sting of an insect or the tooth of a dog.

-We may also think of Ledum in Abscesses and septic conditions that are tender and relived by cold.
+We may also think of Ledum in abscesses and septic conditions that are tender and relieved by cold.

 Ledum (as well as Hypericum) has been used to help in Tetanus and may be considered in cases where this poses a risk.
-It should also be considered in negative local effects from vaccinations, such as induration or hardening at the sight of the vaccine.
+It should also be considered in negative local effects from vaccinations, such as induration or hardening at the site of the injection.

 Rheumatic conditions acute or chronic especially if symptoms start at the periphery and travels upward and there is a relief from cold.
 For arthritic pain Ledum may help with functional pain, from arthritic nodosities in the fingers, feet and other joints or the pain of gout.
 The patient is cold, but he is aggravated from the heat of the bed and the pains are worse at night.

-Tendency to sprain ankles, crush injuries to fingers and toes or ankle swelling, and painful soles of the feet, with the characteristic ascending pains or relief from cold, naturally.
+Tendency to sprain ankles, crush injuries to fingers and toes or ankle sprains with swelling, and painful soles of the feet, with the characteristic ascending pains or relief from cold, naturally.

 Bruising When there is long lasting discoloration after injuries and bruising just doesn’t want to clear up.
 Even after the use of Arnica.
 Bruising that is blue or black.
 It is said that Ledum is better then Arnica to use for clearing up a black eye.